NikhilJoshi28/Article-Search-Engine/README.md

   1. Searching top 10 articles based on a given query.
   2. Comparing cosine-similarity between 2 articles present in the corpus.
-  3. Implementation of Wilcard Query for word-correction.
+  3. Implementation of Wilcard Queries.
   4. Term Auto-completion for search suggestions using tries.